oinkhub/papers/Argonaut/Store.md

 It is recommended to create small maps.
 Creating a map requires some considerable time and it might take a lot of energy and resources.
 Always try to create the smallest map possible, of maximum a few kilometres long.

 It is better to have several small maps for different points of interests instead of having a big map.
 Also it requires less resources, memory, and time.

+Now also supporting flight mode: Create a map between to cities or countries and follow your trip.